SynfiniDLT/example-daml-package-upgrade/README.md

 making them incompatible.
 The instances of `T` must be archived and corresponding instances of `T'` should be created, as it will be impractical to deal with instances of both `T` and `T'` on the ledger.
 This project provides sample Daml code which performs the upgrade.

-Note that the incompatiblity of `T` and `T'` is by design: all contract stakeholders should know exactly what the (codified) terms are of the contract they are interacting with.
-Any changes to the package or its depenencies could modify these terms.
+Note that the incompatibility of `T` and `T'` is by design: all contract stakeholders should know exactly what the (codified) terms are of the contract they are interacting with.
+Any changes to the package or its dependencies could modify these terms.

 ## Project Structure